speechmatics/speechmatics-python/CONTRIBUTING.md

 ```

 If you make changes to the SDK or CLI, the tests should be updated or added to in a sensible way to ensure the new change is properly covered.

-## Releasing

-To release your changes, you should create a tag with the version of the release as it's name.
-This takes the format X.Y.Z e.g. 1.9.0.
-Once the tag is created, create and publish a new release from the new tag.
-This should automatically trigger a GitHub action that will publish your changes to PyPi.

-Note: GitHub workflow runs on `released`.
-This means it triggers when a release is published, or a pre-release is updated to a release.
-Drafts will do nothing.